ManueGE/Raccoon/README.md

   }
 ````

-It is not great, you would have to add it to every request.
+This is not great, you would have to add it to every request.
 Instead, you can make use of one of the optional methods of the `Client` protocol:

 ````swift
 func process<T>(_ promise: Promise<T>, for endpoint: Endpoint) -> Promise<T>